haruka-takagi-datascience/supervised_nlp/README.md

 We base our model architecture on the details outlined in the Apel 2019 paper.
 The paper employs a "transductive" form of transfer learning.
 More specefically the paper uses a neural network with a long short term memory (LSTM) architecture and word embeddings.
 The deep learning model takes a sequence of word vectors and converts them into integer indices.
 The embeddings are then connected to a lyer of long short term memory cells.
 We then flatten the output from the LSTm cells in a vector and connect them to the output layer via a dense layer.
 The model uses a binary crossentropy loss function and encode agree as 1 and disagree as 0.
 The model uses rectified linear activation fuctions on all the hidden layers and apply 25% dropout to the final dense layer.
 Using the adam optimizer, we train the model on 80% ofthe training sample and 20% on the validation sample.
 The final model accuracies from the paper are 68% in-sample and 65% out-of-sample.
 The paper notes that these values are derive from the classification of all statements, whether or not they contain signs of agreement; in many cases the model is roghly ndifferent for such statements and generates a probability of agreement near 0.5.

+After training of the U.S. congressional debate data, we use the model to generate probabilities of agreement for each FOMC member's statements in the meeting transcripts.
+Then we average over the statements to compute a mean probability for the entire meeting transcript.

+Here is an example of the training dataset from the U.S. congressional debate dataset.
+***Train Set:*** *I thank the gentleman for yielding me this time and for his great work on this bill.
+Mr. chairman, this country needs to create a new energy landscape that begins shrinking our disproportionate reliance on foreign energy sources and begins building one that places American ingenuity, producers and consumers at the forefront.
+I want to highlight one provision and that is the provision that signi cantly strengthens the important leaking underground storage tank program.
+The bill increases state funding...
+I urge their support and the support of the bill.*

+Here is an example from the test dataset from the FOMC meeting transcripts.
+***Test Set:*** *Based on research from my staff, I have also lowered my estimate of ... real gdp growth ... reflecting expectations of trend growth for both the labor force and labor productivity.*